MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker/intro/shell-only-basics.md

 ### Download image

-This will use the latest tag by default.
+We use `centos` for the examples below, but you can use any image name you want.

 ```sh
 $ docker pull centos